 Most research in the past has been focused on THC, the compound prescribed for medical marijuana use, but let’s take a look at what we know:

-- Last year, The National Academies of Sciences, Engineering, and Medicine released a really comprehensive report on the current “state of evidence” for the health impacts of cannabis and cannabinoids.
+- In 2017, The National Academies of Sciences, Engineering, and Medicine released a really comprehensive report on the current “state of evidence” for the health impacts of cannabis and cannabinoids.
 It looked at over 10,000 medical studies and found that yes, marijuana (used correctly and at the right dosage), can lead to pain reduction, cure nausea, and can have anti-inflammatory properties.

 - Other studies around the world have found the cannabis helps treat PTSD, AIDS, Multiple Sclerosis, Epilepsy and Glaucoma.